When you’re building your financial forecast for your business plan, there’s nothing more important than your cash flow forecast.

 5 ways to improve your cash flow forecasts

 Today, we’re going to talk about five critical factors that you need to pay attention to when you’re creating your cash flow forecast.
-If you are looking for a broader guide to give you a good understanding of how to forecast cash flow, check out our guide to forecasting your cash flow and our detailed explanation and definition of cash flow.
+If you are looking for a broader overview of how cash impacts your business, check out our detailed explanation and definition of cash flow and explanations for calculating your burn rate and cash runway.

 1. Remember profits and cash are not the same things